mtzaquia/RoutingReducer/README.md

             action: /Route.Action.first,
             First.init
         )
-        // other scoped reducers for all routes declared...
+        // other scoped reducers for all routes declared on this reducer...
     }

     func navigation(for action: Action) -> Route.NavigationAction? {
-        // a closure resolving reducer actions to a navigation action.
+        // a closure resolving this reducer's actions to a navigation action.
     }
 }
 ```